-Give ibuprofen.
-You can give your child this over-the-counter medication.
+Give ibuprofen or acetaminophen.
+You can give your child this over-the-counter medicine.
 It can help relax the painful muscle so your child can fall back asleep.

 Keep up fluids.
 Make sure your child always has water available to drink during the day.

 Knee, ankle, or elbow pain (pain in joints) or swelling of a joint